theapsgroup/steampipe-plugin-gitlab/docs/tables/gitlab_snippet.md

 # Table: gitlab_snippet

-Query against the snippets of the currently authenticated user only.
+The `gitlab_snippet` table can be used to query information about snippets owned by the currently authenticated user.

 ## Examples